sparkfun/Vernier_Interface_Shield/README.md

 License Information
 -------------------
+This product is _**open source**_!

-The hardware is released under [Creative Commons ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/).
+The **hardware** is released under [Creative Commons ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/).

-The code is beerware; if you see me (or any other SparkFun employee) at the local, and you've found our code helpful, please buy us a round!
+The **code** is beerware; if you see me (or any other SparkFun employee) at the local, and you've found our code helpful, please buy us a round!

+Please use, reuse, and modify these files as you see fit.
+Please maintain attribution to SparkFun Electronics and release anything derivative under the same license.

 Distributed as-is; no warranty is given.

+- Your friends at SparkFun.